Table of Contents

-To avoid most of these attacks, you just need to follow a simple formula:
+To avoid most of these attacks, you just need to approximately this formula:

 - Update WordPress Core